-Financial toxicity, the financial stress that out-of-pocket costs present to patients, affects patient wellbeing and can even contribute to an adverse event of treatment.
+Financial toxicity in cancer patients, the financial stress that out-of-pocket costs present to patients, affects patient wellbeing and can even contribute to an adverse event of treatment.
 Studies have also found that these costs can impact not only patient adherence to treatment regimens, but also increase mortality and affect the quality of life patients enjoy.

 According to Specialty Pharmacy Times, COST (Comprehensive Score for Financial Toxicity) is a short questionnaire made up of 11 statements around topics including costs, concerns and resources and is designed to measure financial toxicity.
 A team of specialists used the survey to collect data from 233 patients who were undergoing treatment for advance forms of cancer.